 “Posesif is about first love.
 It started off two years ago, when Meiske Taurisia, Muhammad Zaidy (both producers) and I decided to start a production house called Palari Films, we want to communicate with teenagers, because we are working in Indonesia and we watched a lot of teen films.
 There are actually a lot of them, but the theme and storyline around it are very similar.
 First love came up as an idea, but we want to make sure it’s still relevant in today’s society.
 The one thing that intrigued us was the change of medium, such as social media and the technology.
 From there, we came up with the idea of jealousy, how it can be easily triggered.
 For example, people can get into arguments because they leave their WhatsApp chat on seen.
 It can be really funny but can also be a serious matter, especially in an age where you just started to experience love and need to learn to control your ego.”

-Just because the storyline revolves around two lovebirds that doesn’t mean Edwin is not going to delve deep on the issue.
+Just because the storyline revolves around two lovebirds that doesn’t mean Edwin is not going to delve deep into the issue.
 The film is unflinchingly brutal in its depiction on just how destructive first love can be.
 “The film explores the types of emotions and feelings, wanting to love and to be loved in an excessive manner.
 It’s that type of struggle that the characters have to face,” says Edwin.

 I ask if he incorporated any personal experience when directing the film.
 “Well, probably a little bit, like stalking,” he laughs.
 “But back then, stalking has to be in a physical form, such as following someone with their bikes.
 Now, you can do it in different forms.
 But the feelings and rush that you get is still the same, afraid of getting caught, anxiety and all that, just with different tools.”